 Pseudoangiomatous Stromal Hyperplasia Breast

 Pseudoangiomatous stromal hyperplasia (PASH) is a rare and benign breast lesion belonging to an informal group of benign stromal lesions, which include

 Just to let you know, that this page is a little bit old.
-So we have created a brand new page with information regarding Pseudo-Angiomatous Stromal Hyperplasia.
+So we have a brand new page with information regarding Pseudo-Angiomatous Stromal Hyperplasia.
 It is more up-to-date, but this page is longer and still has value.

 Breast pseudo-angiomatous stromal hyperplasia typically occurs in premenopausal women, but is not altogether uncommon in men, and is frequently found incidentally during biopsy for suspected gynecomastia.

 The condition may present clinically as a firm but painless breast mass.
 If pseudo-angiomatous stromal hyperplasia develops during pregnancy, it may cause massive breast enlargement and skin necrosis.

 Around 30% of PASH lesions present as a palpable mass, with the other 70% detected radiologically, or as an incidental finding while looking for something else on biopsy.

 Patients usually describe a palpable PASH mass as a mobile, firm, and painless lump.